DLR-terrabyte/terrapi/docs/docusaurus/terrapi/stac/item/validate.md

 ---
 id: validate
 title: validate
-description: terrapi command line library documentation - slurm subcommand
+description: terrapi command line library documentation - item subcommand
 ---

 # item validate

 Validate a STAC Item.

 This command validates the structure and content of a STAC Item against the STAC specification.
 The `validate_stac_item` function ensures that the provided item adheres to the required schema and standards.

 ## Usage